HugoQuintal01/pocketbase-login-use-case/README.md

 - User login with email and password.
 - Password strength validation during registration.
 - OAuth authentication using Google and Apple.
-- Clear and professional error messages for common authentication issues.
+- Clear error messages for common authentication issues.
 - Responsive design with conditional rendering for login and registration.

 ## Getting Started